wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    https://portal.cloud.hashicorp.com/services/vault/bonkers?project_id=211f5f56-93a1-42de-8db6-9bebcec81cc6

 6. Create a Vault Cluster ID (named "vault-cluster" by default).
 7. Note the Network region (such as "Oregon us-west-2")
 8. Select "Allow public connections from outside your selected network" since you're in dev. mode this time.

-   ### HCP Pricing
+    ### HCP Tier Pricing

 9.  <a target="_blank" href="https://cloud.hashicorp.com/products/vault/pricing">Pricing</a>:

     * To start with, select Vault tier: "Development" to be associated with an "Extra Small" Cluster size of 2 vCPU/ 1GiB RAM for $0.30/hr = $7.20/day = $216/month (of 30 days) = $2,592/year